 National Gallery Singapore is home to more than 9,000 artworks from Southeast Asia and Singapore.
-While these artworks are the main draw for most, the institution is also currently home another significant collection – Singapore’s Constitutional Documents, which can be viewed at its Law of the Land exhibition.
+While these artworks are the main draw for most, the institution is also currently home another significant collection at the Law of the Land exhibition – Singapore’s Constitutional Documents.

 However, it is worth stopping at the exhibition to appreciate the significance of the documents on display.

 Law Of The Land: Highlights of Singapore’s Constitutional Documents at National Gallery Singapore